-To implement these goals, the bill amends RCW 36.57A.222, allowing various public entities, including counties, port districts, and transportation authorities, to establish passenger-only ferry service districts.
-These districts will have the authority to develop investment plans, finance operations, and enter into contracts to provide ferry services.
-The bill also outlines the powers and responsibilities of these districts, including the ability to hire staff, acquire property, and dissolve the district once all obligations are met.
-The act is set to take effect on July 1, 2025, and is deemed necessary for the immediate preservation of public peace, health, or safety.
+To implement these goals, the bill amends RCW 36.57A.222, allowing various governmental entities, including counties, port districts, and public transportation benefit areas, to establish passenger-only ferry service districts.
+These districts will have the authority to develop investment plans for ferry services, including operational contracts and partnerships, while ensuring that the services benefit local residents.
+The bill also outlines the process for dissolving a ferry service district once all financial obligations are met.
+The act is set to take effect on July 1, 2026.

 Statutes affected: